 NHS Choices have more advice for pregnant women during the lambing season.

 More frequently asked questions

 If anyone is sick or has diarrhoea within two weeks after a farm visit contact your doctor or call NHS 111 as soon as possible.
 If anyone, particularly a young child has bloody diarrhoea, seek immediate emergency medical attention.

-- The Avoiding infection on farm visits - advice for the public leaflet contains information from Public Health England on how to avoid infection on farm visits.
+You can also see the leaflet "Avoiding infection on farm visits - advice for the public" which contains information from Public Health England.